 Hire began work at the Kennedy Space Center in May 1989,first as an Orbiter Processing Facility 3 Activation Engineer and later as a Space Shuttle Orbiter Mechanical Systems Engineer for Lockheed Space Operations Company.
 In 1991 she was certified as a Space Shuttle Test Project Engineer (TPE) and headed the checkout of the Extravehicular Mobility Units (spacesuits) and Russian Orbiter Docking System.
 She was assigned as Supervisor of Space Shuttle Orbiter Mechanisms and Launch Pad Swing Arms in 1994.Selected by NASA in December 1994, Hire reported to the Johnson Space Center in March 1995.
 After a year of training, she worked in mission control as a spacecraft communicator (CAPCOM).
 Hire flew as Mission Specialist-2 on STS-90 Neurolab (1998) and logged over 381 hours in space.
 She served as the Astronaut Office Lead for Shuttle Avionics Integration Laboratory (SAIL), Shuttle Payloads, and Flight Crew Equipment.
 Hire was assigned to the Astronaut Support Personnel (ASP) team for Kennedy Space Center Operations.
 She then journeyed to the International Space Station as a Mission Specialist for Space Shuttle mission STS-130.

 Michelle Lucas spent 10+ years working at NASA’s Johnson Space Center.
 First as part of the International Space Station (ISS) Payload Safety Review Panel (PSRP) and then in the Mission Operations Directorate as a Flight Controller in ISS Mission Control and as a Astronaut Instructor in the ISS Daily Operations Group.
 Additionally she worked with each of the International Partners (European Space Agency – ESA, Japanese Space Agency – JAXA and the Russian Space Agency) in the field of Daily Operations, Flight Controller and Instructor Training.
 Michelle was part of the Core NASA Extreme Environment Mission Operations (NEEMO) team for 9 missions where astronauts would carry out analog space missions underwater in the Aquarius habitat.
 Along the way, Michelle found she has a passion for launching the next generation’s dreams and ambitions.
 Her passion for inspiring students led to extensive work with other organizations in STEM outreach so she founded the non-profit Higher Orbits to use space to excite and inspire students about STEM, Leadership, Teamwork and Communication.
-Michelle is proud to be a Space Camp Alum and member of the Space Camp Hall of Fame.
+Michelle is proud to be a Space Camp Alum, a member of the Space Camp Hall of Fame, and an AIAA Associate Fellow.
 She believes that collaboration in space and STEM is the key to the stars!
 Space Inspires!